 /*

-Note that in this case the 'name' property is mapped to the 'product_name' column.
+Note in this case the 'name' property is mapped to the 'product_name' column.

 */